jarupongbestt/airflow-hive-spark-lw/README.md

 ! [alt text](airflow-block-failed-logs.png "Airflow Failed Logs")

 So you can try to run each etl processes with hive-spark.ipynb and store_csv.ipynb in playground/notebooks directory.
 I have no idea why it failed on airflow but it works on my local machine(ipynb).

+Here is my github repo if you cannot download file: https://github.com/jarupongbestt/airflow-hive-spark-lw